 At the same time, the issue of self-driving cars is becoming more and more important.
 As the advanced driver assistance system (ADAS) gradually becomes standard equipment, the demand for onboard lenses has been greatly improved.
 With spherical lenses and lens thickness, forming glass lenses through molding has become a technological development trend.

-The development of superfinishing
+The Development of Micromachining

 As generations continue to change and demand continues to increase, services and products in all walks of life are being challenged.
 Manufacturers are facing continuous improvement in manufacturing efficiency and improved product performance, which in turn promotes the development of technology.